-- 2. A page address pointer must be maintained to indicate which page is to be rewritten.
+- Notes: 1.
+To preserve data integrity, each page of an DataFlash sector must be updated/rewritten at least once within every 20,000 cumulative page erase and program operations - 2.
+A page address pointer must be maintained to indicate which page is to be rewritten.
 The auto page rewrite command must use the address specified by the page address pointer - 3.
 Other algorithms can be used to rewrite portions of the Flash array.
-Low-power applications may choose to wait until 50,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
+Low-power applications may choose to wait until 20,000 cumulative page erase and program operations have accumulated before rewriting all pages of the sector.
+See application note AN-4 ("Using Adesto's Serial DataFlash") for more details